montera82/patient-encounter-api/README.md

 ### Observability Through Distributed Logging

-The service leverages Winston for distributed logging with HIPAA-compliant PHI redaction, ensuring high-level observability while maintaining patient privacy.
+The service leverages Winston for distributed logging with PHI redaction, ensuring high-level observability while maintaining patient privacy.
 Once the application is initiated, one can effortlessly monitor and analyze the logs in real-time.
 This is achieved through the following command: `docker-compose logs -f patient-encounter-api`, you'll be greeted with a similar log message below for a successful encounter creation for example.

 ```sh
 patient-encounter-api  | info: Creating new encounter {"clinicalData":"[REDACTED - PHI]","encounterType":"TREATMENT_SESSION","patientId":"[REDACTED - PHI]","requestId":"3854da50-5df4-40d1-b261-c678f6ab56e2"}